unioslo/zabbix-cli/docs/guide/configuration.md

 #### `default_create_user_usergroups`

-Default user groups to add users created with `create_user` to when `--usergroups` is not given.
+Default user groups to add users created with `create_user` to when `--usergroups` is not provided.

 Type: `List[str]`